 A ground-mounted solar panel installation gives more freedom in terms of where it’s located.
 With rooftop solar panels, you’re confined to your roof.

-Your roof may not be large enough to hold a system that fully meets your electricity production goals in some situations.
+In some situations, your roof may not be large enough to hold a system that fully meets your electricity production goals.
 Or, your roof may not get enough sunlight to be an ideal location for solar.
 In a few cases, your roof may not be able to support the additional weight of the equipment.

 With a ground-mounted system, you have more control over its location.
 As long as you have the available land, you might be able to install a larger system.
 You can also pick a sunny spot and orient it to maximize energy production.

 If your building’s curb appeal is important and if you don’t love the look of solar panels on your building’s roof, you can install a ground mount in a much less visible area.

 Overall, installing a ground-mounted solar system can greatly reduce your monthly costs, save on taxes, and set your property up for long-term, sustainable savings.
 Many solar panels have 25- or 30-year warranties, guaranteeing they’ll produce a significant amount of free electricity for many years to come.